Need for Recording a Wide Range of Loads

 Modulation Effects on Coil Slot Peak Heights

 The rotor slots have a much higher magnetic reluctance than the iron making up the rotor body and the magnetic field directly above each slot will be lower than the field above the iron on either side.
-This reluctance-induced change in field strength across the slot is the modulation effect.
+This reluctance-induced change in field strength is the modulation effect across the slot.
 Modulation effects increase the peak height associated with a coil slot, but they do not reflect number of active turns in the coil.
 This reduces the true turn short detection sensitivity of the coil.
-Modulation effects are proportional to the magnetic field around the coil slot, with higher magnetic fields producing stronger modulation effects.
-The coil that is aligned with the flux density zero-crossing (FDZC) position will minimize modulation effects since there is very little field to modulate.
+Since modulation effects are proportional to the magnetic field strength around the coil slot, the coil that aligns with the flux density zero-crossing (FDZC) position will minimize modulation effects and will enhance true turn short detection sensitivity.